liquibase/liquibase-test-harness/README.md

  separated lists.
 * `-DdbName=mysql` overrides the database type.
 This is only a single value property for now.
 * `-DdbVersion` overrides the database version.
 This works only in conjunction with `DdbName` flag

+## Cleanup
+When you are done with test execution, run `docker-compose down --volumes` to stop the docker containers gracefully and to allow the tests to start from a clean slate on the next run.

 #### Stay tuned, is more to come!